Smurfs (2025)

 Smurfs (2025) | PHOTO: Paramount Pictures

-She made us buy the VHS and, much to my entire family’s dismay, proceeded to wear the darn thing out.
+My sister made us buy the VHS of Magic Flute and, much to my entire family’s dismay, proceeded to wear the darn thing out.
 I imagine something similar will happen to today’s parents when this new one is released for home consumption via streaming or on a physical media format.
 I feel their pain.

-Featuring an inane plot that builds to a boringly obnoxious climax and — other than one notable exception — showcasing tediously chaotic musical numbers that are as instantly forgettable as they are frenetically obnoxious, there’s little that’s smurfy about Smurfs.
-To put it even more bluntly, this is a calamitous, headache-inducing dud that has precious few virtues I feel even slightly inclined to chat about.
+Featuring an inane plot that builds to a boring climax and — other than one notable exception — showcasing chaotic musical numbers that are as instantly forgettable as they are obnoxious, there’s little that’s smurfy about Smurfs.
+To put it even more bluntly, this is a calamitous, headache-inducing dud that has precious few virtues.

 Other highlights include one mid-movie musical number performed by Rihanna.
-She voices Smurfette, and this song is her attempt to convince another Smurf (James Corden), going by the moniker of “No Name” because he’s been unable to discover “his thing” that makes him unique, to not give up on their quest of self-discovery.
+She voices Smurfette, and this song is her attempt to convince another Smurf (James Corden) — going by the moniker of “No Name,” because he’s been unable to discover “his thing” that makes him unique — to not give up on his quest of self-discovery.
 Additionally, there’s a brief third act jaunt through a multiverse of animated realms that’s somewhat imaginative (my favorite being a brief stay in a Claymation universe).
 I thought that was pretty neat.

 Smurfs (2025) | PHOTO: Paramount Pictures

-Be that as it may, I still found this latest attempt to bring Peyo’s world to life to be as insufferable as anything I’ve sat through this year.
-The story — Papa Smurf (John Goodman) is kidnapped by the evil wizard Razamel, brother of Gargamel (both voiced by JP Karliak), who is searching for a sentient book of magic so he and his evil collaborators can remove all goodness from the universe; Smurfette, No Name, and several other Smurfs from Smurf Village venture out into the real world to save Papa and stop Razamel — is a laborious slog.
-None of the musical sequences (save the one I already singled out) made a favorable impression on me.
+Be that as it may, I still found this to be as insufferable as anything I’ve sat through this year.
+The story is a laborious slog.
+Papa Smurf (John Goodman) is kidnapped by the evil wizard Razamel, brother of Gargamel (both voiced by JP Karliak), who is searching for a sentient book of magic so he and his evil collaborators can remove all goodness from the universe.
+Smurfette, No Name, and several others from Smurf Village venture out into the real world to save Papa and stop Razamel.
+None of the musical sequences (save Rihanna’s) made a favorable impression.
 I may have laughed three times during the darn thing.
-I likely smiled even less.
+I smiled even less.

-The one caveat to all of this?
+The one caveat?
 As much as I wanted to bolt out of the theater in annoyed frustration, the youngest members of my preview audience appeared to have the exact opposite reaction.
-The giggled.
-The sat spellbound.
+They giggled.
+They sat spellbound.
 They pointed at the screen.
-For them, Smurfs was exactly what they wanted it to be, and part of me does think that, at the end of the day, those reactions are what matter the most.
+For them, Smurfs was exactly what they wanted it to be, and at the end of the day, those reactions may matter the most.

 But I still didn’t like it.
 Not one smurfing bit.
 And not a smurfing darn thing will change my smurfing mind as far as that’s concerned.
 So smurfing there.